-Attendance at the Take Charge sessions in Accomack County ranged from 18 at Session 1 to 11 at Session 2 to 5 at Session 3.
+Attendance at the Take Charge sessions in Northampton County ranged from 5 at Session 1 to 12 at Sessions 2 and 3.
 With Take Charge we hoped to attract not only people who had a history of attendance and participation in local government meetings, but also to encourage newcomers to become more active in community planning.
 Letters of invitation were sent to government officials and others whose title or affiliation with a local organization indicated their interest or role in the community.
 Newspaper and radio announcements were used to attract individuals who may not have participated previously in a community issues forum.
-Among those attending Session 1, eight heard about the meeting through word of mouth or other means.
-In Sessions 2 and 3, close to half of those attending had not received a letter, but learned of the meeting through a TLT member, the newspaper, or other means.
-Eight of the 18 Accomack residents attending Session 1 had not taken part in a community planning process at an earlier time.
+Only one person at Session 1 had received a letter; the others had read about the meeting in the newspaper, heard a radio announcement, or were told about it by someone else.
+In Sessions 2 and 3, the majority of those attending had heard about the meeting through word of mouth, the newspaper, or other means.
+Four of the residents attending Session 3 had not taken part in a community planning process at an earlier time.